Chards79/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+The difference is that relational databases are made up of tables with keys.

 - [ ] Why do tables need a `primary key`?

+It identifies data specific to that table; it makes the record unique.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A joining or intermediary table, which holds the foreign keys.

 ## Minimum Viable Product